Venice, Italy

 What do expats find most challenging?

 "Expats in Venice often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and the Venetian dialect can be difficult to understand even for those who speak Italian.
 The slower pace of life can also be a challenge for those accustomed to a faster, more efficient lifestyle.
 Additionally, the city's reliance on tourism can make it feel overcrowded and impersonal, which can be frustrating for those seeking a more authentic experience.
 The high cost of living, particularly for housing and dining out, can also be a significant challenge.
-Lastly, navigating the city's complex network of canals and narrow streets can be difficult for newcomers," remarked one expat living in Venice, Italy.
+Lastly, navigating the city's complex network of canals and narrow streets can be difficult for newcomers," remarked one expat who made the move to Venice.

 Is there a lot of crime in Venice?